 This project is an exciting opportunity for Palmerston North to contribute to the conservation and protection of our native species.
 Located in Victoria Esplanade, the centre houses permanent breeding and inflight aviaries alongside nine rehabilitation aviaries for some of our most endangered species.
 There’s nothing else quite like it in New Zealand.

-It’s anticipated that around 40% of the patients will be on the DoC list of rare and endangered species.
-They’ll present with injuries and illnesses that are too complicated to be treated anywhere else in New Zealand.
+Around 40 per cent of the patients are on the Department of Conservation list of rare and endangered species.
+They present with injuries and illnesses that are too complicated to be treated anywhere else in New Zealand.

 Central Energy Trust Wildbase Recovery has won the Commercial/Industrial Architectural Design Award in the 2019 Taranaki/Whanganui/Manawatū ADNZ Resene Architectural Design Awards.